tinkerlev/Luai.io/README.md

 ## 🎯 **Project Overview**

-**SecurePulses** is a state-of-the-art cybersecurity platform engineered with cutting-edge web technologies circa July 2025.
+**Luai** is a state-of-the-art cybersecurity platform engineered with cutting-edge web technologies circa July 2025.
 This platform showcases enterprise-grade penetration testing, security auditing, and compliance services with a focus on modern threat landscapes including AI-powered attacks, quantum-resistant cryptography, and zero-trust architecture implementations.

 ### 🌟 **Key Features**